 Second-trimester prenatal screening

 Additional blood testing is performed during the second-trimester prenatal screening.
 This maternal serum test is also referred to as a \”triple screen\” or \”quad screen.\” Women between 16-20 weeks of pregnancy can receive this screening test, which measures the following substances in the mother\’s blood:

 The protein AFP is normally made by the baby\’s liver, while estriol, hCG, and inhibin are produced by the placenta.
 This screening test shows the chance that your baby may have spina bifida, Down Syndrome, anencephaly, and other chromosomal abnormalities.

 Overall, the decision to pursue prenatal genetic screening is a personal choice that is entirely up to you.
 Speaking with a genetic counselor can help you determine if it is right for you.

 The National Human Genome Research Institute recommends prenatal testing in the following situations:

-People from an ethnic background who are at an increased risk of certain inherited conditions.
+- People from an ethnic background are at an increased risk of certain inherited conditions.

 Reviewed by Dr. Jen Lincoln, December 2018